A Timeline of Queen Elizabeth's Lifelong Love of Corgis

 Queen Elizabeth would take many of her dogs with her as she traveled, seen here with one of her corgis in the garden at Balmoral Castle in 1952.

 Queen Elizabeth pets a corgi during a photo session with the Royal Family in the Frogmore Gardens at Windsor Castle in 1968.

-The doggos get the royal treatment—they have their own room at Buckingham Palace and enjoy meals of beef and rabbit, prepared by their own chef, according to the book Pets by Royal Appointment.
+The doggos received the royal treatment—they had their own room at Buckingham Palace and enjoyed meals of beef and rabbit, prepared by their own chef, according to the book Pets by Royal Appointment.
 The queen is pictured here with one of her dogs in 1970.